What Is Art Therapy?

-Whether you're a prospective patient or considering a career as a credentialed art therapist, this field of psychotherapy can be exciting and deeply fulfilling.
-Art therapy can promote self-expression, self-exploration, emotional release, increased self-esteem, stress relief, and the development of positive coping skills, and it may be beneficial for those who are experiencing intense emotional responses to past trauma.
-You can find an art therapist to connect with in person or through an online therapy platform.
+Whether you're a prospective art therapy patient or considering a career as a credentialed art therapist, this field of therapy can be exciting and deeply fulfilling.
+It can promote self-expression, self-exploration, emotional release, increased self-esteem, stress relief, and the development of positive coping skills, and it may be beneficial for those who are experiencing intense emotional responses to past trauma.

-Art therapists often believe that patients can improve their psychological well-being by expressing emotions and experiences visually.
-Art therapy works by challenging patients to find alternative ways to communicate.
-Active art making can be messy and unexpected, and the end product is generally not the goal.
-Patients can apply this mindset outside of sessions, particularly when they lack control over the outcome of a situation.
+Art therapists often believe that patients can improve their psychological well-being by expressing emotions, feelings, and experiences visually.
+Active art-making and creative art activity can be messy and unexpected, and the creative arts process is generally more important than the end product.

 The International Expressive Arts Therapy Association (IEATA) defines expressive arts therapy as combining the visual arts, movement, drama, music, writing, and other creative processes that can foster profound personal growth and community development.
-In a single session or throughout several meetings, an expressive art therapist works to integrate different art processes that can flow into one another, depending on the client's needs and goals.
+In a single art therapy session or throughout several meetings, an expressive art therapist works to integrate different therapeutic processes that can flow into one another, depending on the client's needs and goals.

-Within the framework of expressive arts therapy, some counselors may receive more education on a specific art form.
-If you're looking for a counselor with an exceptionally creative background, you may seek out dance, drama, poetry, or music therapy.
-It can be beneficial to review each therapist's education and credentials before committing to working with them.
-Many art therapists may offer brief consultations, during which you can assess their therapeutic approach and determine whether their creative lens and artistic experience align with yours.
+Within the framework of expressive arts therapy, some therapists may receive more education on a specific form.
+If you're looking for an art therapist with an exceptionally creative background, you may seek out dance, drama, poetry, or music therapy, for example.
+It is sometimes beneficial to review each therapist's education and professional credentials before committing to working with them.

 Art therapy may have several mental health benefits, including:

-• Emotional Release: Art therapy can provide a healthy outlet to express and work through difficult emotions and to let go of emotions and beliefs that don't serve you.
+• Emotional release: Art therapy is potentially able to provide a healthy outlet to express and work through difficult emotions and to let go of emotions and beliefs that don't serve you.

-• Self-Esteem: While the outcome or piece of art isn't necessarily the goal, you can develop renewed confidence as you gain artistic talent and discover new abilities.
+• Self-esteem: While the outcome or piece of art isn't necessarily the goal, you can develop renewed confidence as you discover new abilities through the process of creative expression.

 • Self-Exploration: Making art often allows people to explore feelings or themes that may be tricky to express in words.

-• Stress Relief: Recent research indicates that art therapy can improve stress and emotional control.
-When we make art, scientists believe we can achieve a trance-like "flow" state that reduces cortisol levels, a stress hormone.
+• Stress relief: Recent research indicates that art therapy can improve stress and emotional control.
+When we make art, scientists believe we can achieve a trance-like "flow" state that reduces levels of cortisol, a stress hormone.

 During an art therapy session, you might engage in some of the following activities: